Tutti

 Photograph of a woman running from fire from London photography exhibition: Energy: Sparks from the Collection

-Riot Girl, C-type colour print, by Vinca Peterson, 1999
+Riot Girl, 1999 by Vinca Peterson

-From hidden technologies to photographic subjects, this exhibition draws attention to "the diverse kinds of energy in photography".
+In this way, Energy: Sparks from the Collection will explore the ways that light and energy are memorialised within a still image.
 Whether it's sunlight passing through a lens, the flash of an artificial lightbulb, or the travelling glow of long-exposure city lights, every photograph needs some kind of energy to bring itself to life.
-This display will explore the ways that light and energy are memorialised within a still image.

 Wrapping up